 SMB owners and executives are concerned with issues that extend beyond technology.
 Yet, today's business environments are increasingly dependent on IT support, products, and services that improve productivity and efficiency or expand market reach and potential.

 Final Techaisle Take

 IT initiatives that can be linked meaningfully to broader business objectives can attract SMB executive support – meaning that products and services that address key business priorities have the most significant growth potential.
 Meraki is well on its way.

 Today's economy demands that technology support SMB activities.
 The future will be defined by them capitalizing on technology-enabled business options.
 If SMBs are thinking about the path forward, from today's foundation to tomorrow's opportunity, they should include Meraki in their evaluations.
-Writing this analysis reminds me that I am working from home, and I should probably replace my mesh-routers with Meraki devices.
+Writing this analysis reminds me that I work from home and should probably replace my mesh routers with Meraki devices.

 Research You Can Rely On | Analysis You Can Act Upon